 "And on that note, I believe today may be a good time to go over the Principles of Ancillary Sympathetic Connections and How they Relate to Thaumatic Energies, by Rosetta Stone.
 While a great many scholars consider this to be the definitive practical study of why translation and transformation spells work the way they do, I believe that they may be too dismissive of the theories concerning other potential applications…"

-The award ceremony honoring Wild Pony and Rainbow Dash, originally planned to be held inside the Town Hall due to the cold winter weather, had changed venues to the surrounding veranda at the last minute.
+The award ceremony honoring Wild Apple (formerly Wild Pony before being adopted as an honorary Apple) and Rainbow Dash, originally planned to be held inside the Town Hall due to the cold winter weather, had changed venues to the surrounding veranda at the last minute.
 Apparently, not only had most of Ponyville's residents wanted to attend the event, the cause of the occasion had drawn enough attention from certain circles that the town's population had almost doubled for the day.
 The bulk of the visitors were composed of pegasi and griffons, most of which being either racers, couriers, or stunt flyers interested in seeing the pony who had done the impossible for themselves.